krishnakaushik25/Full-Stack-Blockchain/README.md

 ## Project Challeneges and Further Enhancements

 ##### I want to extend some of the below ideas in the future to make it more effective.

-1) Download the Blockchain to the File System:
+1)Download the Blockchain to the File System:

 Currently, the blockchain completely lives in the JavaScript memory.
 Luckily, as long as there is one node in the system running, a copy of the current blockchain is stored.
 But if all nodes go down, the blockchain progress will die.
 One solution is to implement blockchain backups by adding a feature to download the blockchain to the file system.